Kinetic energy

 • Light can also be used to mean the range of wavelengths and frequencies between infra-red and ultra-violet.
 This usage is sometimes useful because the outer limits of the visible spectrum can differ under different lighting conditions and for different individuals.

-• Remember that the precise experience of visible light is not exactly the same for all individual humans and is not the same for all living things.
+• Remember that the precise experience of visible light is not the same for all individual humans and is not the same for all living things.

 • Light travels through a vacuum at 299,792,458 metres per second but propagates more slowly through other media.